Finnfund’s investments empower women in developing countries

 ”The equality investments we make increase the appreciation and role of female leadership, strengthen the financial influence of women and improve the availability of products and services intended for women.”

-In Myanmar, Finnfund invests in Proximity Finance, Myanmar’s first farmer-focused finance institution.
+In Myanmar, Finnfund invests in Proximity Finance, Myanmar’s first farmer-focused finance institutionLink to another website.(Opens New Window).
 More than 60 per cent of its customers are women.
 Over half of its managers are women, including the managing director and the chief financial officer.

 These are just a few examples of investments promoting equality.